 Our machined ceramic facilities are able to cope with relatively low as well as high volume production utilising both manual and automated production equipment.

-Typical examples of machined ceramics would be in ware or chemical applications with pump parts or valve components which are subject to very harsh environments, but still requiring precision components with a reasonable service life.
+Typical examples of machined ceramics would be in ware or chemical applications with pump parts, pistons, plungers, gears, slide ways or valve components which are subject to very harsh environments, but still requiring precision components with a good service life.